rafalp/Misago/docs/developers/settings.rst

 Both types of settings can accessed as attributes of ``misago.conf.settings`` object and high level settings can be also accessed from your templates as attributes of ``misago_settings`` context value.

 .. note::
    Not all high level settings values are available at all times.
 Some settings ("lazy settings"), are evaluated to ``True`` or ``None`` immediately upon load.
-This means while they can be checked to see if they have value or not, but require you to use special ``get_lazy_setting(setting)`` getter to actually obtain their real value.
+This means that they can be checked to see if they have value or not, but require you to use special ``get_lazy_setting(setting)`` getter to obtain their real value.

 Defining Custom DB Settings